jackiehjm/stx-docs/doc/source/planning/kubernetes/container-security-df8a251ec03f.rst

 Kata containers are an optional capability on |prod| that provide a secure container runtime with lightweight virtual machines that feel and perform like containers, but provide stronger workload isolation.
-For improved performance wrt isolation, Kata containers leverages hardware-enforced isotation with virtualization VT extensions.
+For improved performance with relation to isolation, Kata containers leverages hardware-enforced isolation with virtualization VT extensions.

 For more information, see :ref:`starlingx-kubernetes-user-tutorials-overview`.